 19 In the sweat (H2188) of your face (H639) shall you eat (H398) bread, (H3899) till you return to the ground; for out of it were you taken: for dust you are, and to dust shall you return.

 Part of this justice is verse 17, “cursed is the ground for your sake (H5668).”
 We discussed the meaning of curse a couple of blogs ago.
-This verse does NOT say God cursed the ground, which, unfortunately, is the general comprehension.
-This is the result of the man’s DISobedience.
+This verse does NOT say God cursed the ground, which, unfortunately, is the general comprehension; it is the result of the man’s DISobedience.
 We reap what we sow.
 “For your sake” is a rather enigmatic translation.
 Let’s look at the Biblical Hebrew.

 עָבוּר ʻâbûwr aw-boor’; or עָבֻר; passive participle of H5674 (עָבַר); properly, crossed, i.e. (abstractly) transit; used only adverbially, on account of, in order that:

-KJV – because of, for (…’s sake), (intent) that, to.
+KJV – because of, for (… ‘s sake), (intent) that, to.

 And you shall show your son in that day, saying, This is done because of (H5668) that which the LORD did to me when I came forth out of Egypt.

 Cursed is the ground BECAUSE OF YOU.
 That is a better rendering of Genesis 3:17.
 We reap what we sow.
 There’s a boomerang effect when we do anything wrong.
-Sooner or later it will come back to wallop us.
-It could be in the form of a physical result, getting too close to the fire, and being burnt.
+Sooner or later, it will come back to wallop us.
+It could be in the form of a tangible result, getting too close to the fire, and being burnt.
 Or mental anguish or guilt for having done something that we regret.
-I can’t get into it here but this is where Christ’s offer comes fully into play, “Come to me, all you that labour and are heavy laden, and I will give you rest (Matthew 11:28).”
+I can’t get into it here, but this is where Christ’s offer comes fully into play, “Come to me, all you that labour and are heavy laden, and I will give you rest (Matthew 11:28).”
 We don’t have to carry guilt and anxiety around with us.

 זֵעָה zêʻâh zay-aw’; from H2111 (זוּעַ) (in the sense of H3154 (יֶזַע)); perspiration: